zeke-xie/deep-learning-dynamics-paper-list/README.md

 # Citing

 If you find the paper list useful for your research, you are highly welcomed to cite our representative work on this topic.
-We hope that our long journal paper based on ICML 2022 "Adaptive Inertia", which formally reviews the paper list of deep learning dynamics, will appear in near future. ^_^
+We hope that our extended journal paper based on ICML 2022 "Adaptive Inertia", which formally reviews the paper list of deep learning dynamics, will appear in near future.

 [1] **ICML 2022 (Oral)**: SGD and Adam dynamics for saddle-point escaping and minima selection.